RafaySystems/aws-workshops/aws-modernization-workshop-base/content/020_intro/1_setup.md

 ## Step 3: Clone Git Repo

-Declarative specs for the Amazon EKS cluster and other resources are available in a [Git repository](https://github.com/RafaySystems/getstarted)
+Declarative specs for the Amazon EKS cluster and other resources are available in a [Git repository](https://github.com/RafaySystems/getstarted).
+A GitHub account is required for this step.
+If you don't have a GitHub account, you can sign-up here:  https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home

 - Clone the Git repository to your laptop using the command below.